ilikescience/ilikescience.github.io/_posts/2018-11-12-just-in-time-design.markdown

 1. **Products get shipped faster every day**.
 DevOps teams automate huge amounts of the delivery process, enabling engineering teams to ship code many times every day.
 2. **Designers have access to more information than ever before**.
 UX research, product analytics, and tight-knit product teams provide torrents of data.
 Designers are always learning, and their designs evolve to reflect their understanding.
 3. **Implementing a design hasn't changed much.** The design implementation process hasn't changed much since the days of slicing PSDs.
-Design systems are beginning to automate some of the work, but implementation is still slow.
-Waterfall (an older way of one-step-at-a-time development) still creeps into the picture.
+Design systems are beginning to automate some of the work, but turning mockups into code is slow.
+Waterfall (or other forms of one-step-at-a-time development) is still the standard practice for this transition.

 In response to this disconnect, designers are often working at least one sprint ahead of engineers.
-While one sprint might not seem like much of a lag, the team often learns a lot only *after* handing off the design.
+While one sprint might not seem like much of a lag, a typical product team learns a lot afterr the design hand-off.

 {% include image.html src="/images/jit-1.jpg" caption="The traditional process of delivering design" %}

 After seeing the final designs:

-- The engineering team is discussing the work every day in stand-ups.
+- The engineering team discusses the work every day in stand-ups.
-- The product team is providing feedback and refining metrics and goals.
+- The product team provides feedback and refines metrics and goals.
-- UX research is providing insight into user's real-world experience.
+- UX research shares insights into user's real-world experience.

 To stay one sprint ahead, design can't deliver on this knowledge until the next sprint.
 It all starts to be reminiscent of the ["Pre-taped Call-in Show](https://www.youtube.com/watch?v=mhVbLJvYP8s)" from Mr. Show.